Psychology BSc (Hons)

 It is also possible to study Psychology as a joint degree with another subject.

-The combination subjects available are: Art & Design, Biology, Business Management, Drama & Performance, Education Studies, English Literary Studies, Fine Art Practice, Human Biology, Human Nutrition and Sociology..
+The combination subjects available are: Art & Design, Biology, Business Management, Drama & Performance, Education Studies, English Literary Studies, Fine Art Practice, Human Biology, Human Nutrition, Mathematics and Sociology.